-Facebook Ads is one of the highest-capabilities tools out there for any law firm that wants to raise brand awareness, get in front of targeted audiences, drive traffic, or generate leads.
+Facebook Ads is one of the highest-capability tools out there for any law firm that wants to raise brand awareness, get in front of targeted audiences, drive traffic, and/or generate leads.
 But, as with everything in the digital world, success is not guaranteed, and you might face challenges and ads that don’t convert or bring the results you were aiming for.
 No need to worry, though, as today we’ll be exploring the top reasons why your law firm’s Facebook ads might not be converting, plus tips on how to improve them.

 - Fine tuning your targeting parameters